Vikento/MyShopBlock/README.md

  #### b.
 Customizing

-  Once you have created the table and field, it is time to customize and add all the missing table and field.
+  Once you have created the table and field, it is time to customize and add all the missing table and field that you feel you will need.

   - Order your item : in the module Item information you will see the field information ordered by alphabetic.
 So to have a better classication, you need to rename the field.
 For instance you can use 1/ , 2/, 3/ ... to get the exact order need.